finol-digital/Card-Game-Simulator/CUSTOMGAMES.md

 }

 ## Example
-A functional example of a custom card game definition can be found at: https://drive.google.com/open?id=0B563jbWV7hpdcVJ0bnZZdTlHNGM
+A functional example of a custom card game definition can be found [here](https://drive.google.com/open?id=0B563jbWV7hpdcVJ0bnZZdTlHNGM)